iamcobolt/OpenFindingLibrary/README.rst

 The Open Finding Library is a managed and maintained library of findings with the goal of centralising security reporting finding templates avliable for use at any consultancy or for any orgonization usage.

 # Finding Formatting
-Findings are formatted in JSON for storage and quick reference.
+Findings are submitted and retrieved from the API formatted in JSON.
+Storage is maintained by OFL and paid for by enterprise licences.

 # Orgonisation Structure
 - Mobile_Application_Findings -